wardenevanMU/IT1600MarkdownPages/README.md

 Listed below are three Saint Louis Cardinals Legends.

-If you would like to know about the cardinals history, please read through.
+If you would like to know about the Cardinal's history, please read through [history](https://github.com/wardenevanMU/IT1600MarkdownPages/blob/Master/history.md).